 Income Tax General Regime

-Finally, if you are unsure which regime best fits your needs, do not hesitate in contacting Biz Latin Hub to learn more about the tributary benefits for MSMEs in Perú.
+If you are unsure which regime best fits your needs, do not hesitate to contact Biz Latin Hub to learn more about the tributary benefits for MSMEs in Perú.
 Contact karl here and see how we can assist with your financial reporting.